Skip Navigation

 Catching Up with Katherine Himes MBA’01

-At the McClure Center, researchers work with students, lawmakers, and experts to share information about public policy and to develop nonpartisan research for Idahoans.
-As a proud UW–Madison alumna who works in public policy and education, Himes describes the Wisconsin Idea as a way of life.
+At the McClure Center, staff work with students and share nonpartisan research with governments, businesses, nonprofit organizations, communities, and others across Idaho so they can make policy decisions.
+As a proud UW–Madison alumna who works in public policy, Himes describes the Wisconsin Idea as a way of life.

-“When I was in my MBA, I don't know that I was very familiar with the Wisconsin idea.
-I think that I was more exposed to that as an alum through all of the publications that come to me, particularly On Wisconsin magazine,” Himes says.
+“When I was in my MBA, I was not very familiar with the Wisconsin Idea.
+I was exposed to it as an alum through the publications that come to me, particularly On Wisconsin magazine,” Himes says.

 Before taking on her current role, Himes worked as a science diplomat, advising policymakers and ambassadors in foreign nations.
-She also served as a science and technology policy fellow and science adviser for the American Association for the Advancement of Science, and she worked at the U.S. Agency for International Development and the U.S. Department of State.
+She served as an AAAS Science and Technology Policy Fellow, working in the U.S. Agency for International Development and with the U.S. Department of State.
 Along with her professional accomplishments, Himes is also an avid distance runner and cross-country skier, which are both passions she pursued while at the UW.
 She was a member of the UW Running Club and the Nordic Ski Club.

 “I’m really proud to be a graduate of the University of Wisconsin because of the things it stands for,” she says.
 “I’m very proud that that’s what the institution is doing, and that I’m connected to it.
-Education is just a core value of mine, and I learned more after leaving campus, and it made me feel more connected.”
+Education is a core value of mine.”

 Favorite late ’90s or early ’00s tech?